stolostron/integrity-shield/README.md

 Integrity Shield consists of two main components, API and Observer.
 Integrity Shield Operator supports the installation and management of Integrity Shield components on cluster.

 Integrity Shield API receives a k8s resource from OPA/Gatekeeper, validates the resource which is included in the admission request and sends the verification result to OPA/Gatekeeper.
-Integrity Shield API uses verify-resource feature of k8s-manifest-sigstore internally to verify k8s manifest.
+Integrity Shield API uses verify-resource feature of k8s-manifest-sigstore internally to verify k8s manifests.

 Integrity Shield API validates resources according to ManifestIntegrityConstraint which is a custom resource based on constraint framework of OPA/Gatekeeper.